jordbort/lemony-friend/README.md

 - `cli channel noSubRaidMessage` or `cli c nsrm` (string)

 Use this command to update lemony_friend's response to the `!raid` command.
 The "no sub" raid message is intended for raid messages which do not use emotes that require a subscription to the channel (accessible to anyone).

+- `cli channel anonymousFollows` or `cli c af` (boolean)

+By default, lemony_friend thanks users by name for following the channel.
+Use this command to choose whether followers are thanked anonymously.

 - `cli channel rollFunNumber` or `cli c rfn` (boolean)